About Cancer Mission Hub Norway

 • The Norwegian Directorate of Health (Helsedirektoratet)

-• Cancer Registry of Norway (Kreftregisteret)
+• Cancer Registry of Norway (Kreftregisteret) at NIPH

 • The Norwegian Association of Local and Regional Authorities (KS)